 I confess: I don’t like to shop.
 But I also don’t like to overspend.
 So, when I do shop, I want the satisfaction of knowing I got a decent price without having to jump through a ton of hoops.

-If we’re not intentional, we can help them at our family’s expense.
+If we’re not intentional, we can end up helping them at our family’s expense.
 According to a recent T. Rowe Price survey of parents, 64% said they spent more on the holidays last year than they should have spent, 58% said they never stick to their holiday budget (and that’s among people who have a holiday budget!), and 53% said they try to get everything on their kids’ lists no matter how much it costs.

 We can all do better than that.

 In our household, we’ve already taken two steps to keep our Christmas spending under control.
 First, a few years ago, we split our gift budget into two categories: a monthly gift budget (for birthdays, anniversaries, etc.) and an annual Christmas gift budget.
 Every month, we put one-twelfth of our annual Christmas gift budget into a dedicated savings account.
+It’s nice to enter the Christmas season with money already set aside for gifts.

 Here are the tools we’re using to stay on budget.